Baonks81/baonks81.github.io/_posts/2023-02-15-Bootstrap-design-grid-card-and-responsive.md

 category: bootstrap
 ---

-When I created my personal blog from basic barebone jekyll, and slowly upgraded the clean-blog template.
+When I created my personal blog from basic jekyll barebone, and slowly upgraded the clean-blog template.
 And then the requirement is how to display the homepage and link the pages.
 I re-design those

 {% include image.html
             img="images/Bootstrap-600x345.png"